Survivorship: Late Effects After Radiation Treatment for Pancreatic/Biliary Cancer

-- Fistula formation: A fistula is a connection between two parts of the body that are not normally connected.
-A fistula can form between the bowel and the bladder or the bowel and the skin.
-A fistula between the bowel and bladder can lead to passing gas through the urethra (the tube that drains urine).
+- Fistula formation: A fistula is a connection (hole) between two parts of the body that are not normally connected.
+A fistula can form between the bowel and bladder, bowel, and female reproductive system (uterus/ vagina), or the bowel and the skin.
 If you have urine, feces, or blood coming out of any opening that it should not be, you should call your provider right away.

-Radiation can cause late effects to the bladder including:
+Radiation to the pelvic area can cause late effects to the bladder including:

-- Scarring can lead to a decrease in how much urine your bladder can hold.
+- Developing scar tissue, which can lead to a decrease in how much urine your bladder can hold.

-- If given with chemotherapy agents known to cause bladder damage (cyclophosphamide, ifosfamide), late effects can include hemorrhagic cystitis that causes bleeding from the bladder lining.
-Symptoms of hemorrhagic cystitis include urinary frequency and urgency, blood in the urine and pain.
-You should report these symptoms to your provider right away.
+- If given with chemotherapy medicines known to cause bladder damage (cyclophosphamide, ifosfamide), late effects can include hemorrhagic cystitis that causes bleeding from the bladder lining.
+Signs of hemorrhagic cystitis include urinary frequency (needing to pee often) and urgency (needing to go quickly), blood in your urine, or pain when peeing.
+You should report any of these things to your provider right away.

 Damage to the Kidney

 - Have your blood pressure checked at your annual check-ups.
-If needed, your blood pressure may be treated with medications.
+If needed, high blood pressure may be treated with medications.

-- Your team will also monitor your kidney functions through blood testing (basic metabolic panel) and urine tests (urinalysis).
+- Your team will also monitor your kidney function through blood testing (basic metabolic panel) and urine tests (urinalysis).

 - Eating a balanced, healthy diet can promote healthy blood sugar levels and help to protect your kidneys from further damage.

-- Your liver functions (LFT) will be measured by a blood test before and after treatment.
+- Your liver function will be measured by a blood test (called LFTs) before and after treatment.

-- Avoid drinking alcohol; it can increase the risk of liver injury.
+- Avoid drinking alcohol; it can raise the risk of liver damage.

-- If you experience symptoms, including yellowing of the eyes and/or skin (jaundice), pain or swelling in your belly, itchy skin, and dark-colored urine contact your care team.
-You may need to be referred to a gastroenterologist for further evaluation.
+- If you have yellowing of the eyes and/or skin (jaundice), pain or swelling in your belly, itchy skin, or dark-colored urine, call your care team.
+You may need to see a gastroenterologist (GI Doctor) for further evaluation.